adobe-rnd/helix-harmonicabsorber-reports/report_00007_2020-12-11T15:55:29.892Z/readme.md

 # Harmonicabsorber Mon Nov 02 2020 21:21:42 GMT+0100 (Central European Standard Time)

-This is yet another rerun of the report from dataset to.
+This is yet another rerun of the report from dataset 2.

 The purpose of this report is primarily the verification of the rewrite of harmonicabsorber.
 Note the higher quality of all graphics,